 Terms: 1, 2, 3, 4

-The Post-Graduate Diploma Programme is predominantly residential, consisting of residential weekends and one week-long residential per module, plus a number of non-residential study days per module.
+The programme is predominantly residential, consisting of residential weekends and one week-long residential per module, plus a number of non-residential study days, in each module.

-The programme structure offers a balance between theoretical understanding, personal development and clinical competence and students are encouraged to share responsibility for their learning.
+The programme curriculum and structure balances theoretical understanding, personal development and clinical competence which offers students the environment an opportunity to integrate their personal and professional learning and share responsibility for their learning.

 The programme is designed around three key principles:

 In addition to attendance on the programme, students are required to complete a clinical placement which involves one to one therapeutic counselling with clients and attendance at individual supervision.
-The course also requires students to engage in private study and complete written assignments.
+The course also requires students to engage in independent study and complete a number of written assignments.

-Payment of a non-refundable deposit is required to secure a place on the programme.
-Fees are required to be paid in advance at the beginning of the academic year.
-Payment Plans are available.
+The overall cost of the 2022-2024 programme is £8,850, an initial deposit of £500 is required to secure a place on the programme.
+Thereafter, the course fees of £4,175 are required to be paid in advance at the beginning of the academic year.
+A Payment Plan is also available.